ARMmbed/mbed-os-example-lorawan-fuota/README.md

     * There seems to be a bug in the bootloader which does not allow you to start at address 0x0.
 Rather start at the next page.
 1. A Root of Trust needs to be configured.
 An example insecure RoT is provided, but you **should** replace this before going into production.
 See the [Pelion Device Management docs](https://cloud.mbed.com/docs/v1.4/connecting/pelion-device-management-edge-security-considerations.html#root-of-trust) for more information.

 The storage layer and firmware slots are already present for the [L-TEK FF1705](https://os.mbed.com/platforms/L-TEK-FF1705/) development board.
 We suggest this board if you want to test this solution out.
+If you have enough internal flash, you can use the [FlashIAPBlockDevice](https://os.mbed.com/docs/v5.10/apis/flashiapblockdevice.html).

 If you've added a new target configuration, please send a pull request to this repo!